 The typical way to eat loukoumades is to cover them in a sinfully sweet honey syrup, a sprinkling of cinnamon, and some chopped nuts.
-At Lukumades though, you can enjoy plenty of weird and wonderful interpretations of the dessert.
+However, at Lukumades, you can enjoy plenty of weird and wonderful interpretations of the dessert.

 Dining Etiquette in Greece

-It is not customary to tip in Greece but tips are always appreciated, even if you just leave 50 cents or so makes a difference.
+It is not customary to tip in Greece but tips are always appreciated.
+Even just leaving 50 cents or so makes a difference.